 Prime Factorization Calculator

-Shows complete factorization with exponents, factor tree, and divisor count.
+Returns complete factorization, factor tree, all divisors, and total divisor count.

 Prime factorization is the process of breaking a composite number down into a product of prime numbers.
 Every integer greater than 1 is either a prime number itself or can be expressed as a unique product of prime numbers.
 This is guaranteed by the Fundamental Theorem of Arithmetic.